shanebersiek/iOSI-precourse-onboarding/week-01/labs/single-view-lab/README.md

 ### Starter code

-Open the [provided project](starter-code) with XCode to get started.
+Open the [provided project](starter-code) with Xcode to get started.

 ### Deliverable